Firefox Add-ons for Bloggers

 Just click on the icon (lower left corner of Firefox), then click and drag across area you wanna measure and it will automatically display the width and height.
 If you wanna make a new measurement, just click and drag across any area of the window.
 Link

-*Colorzilla & MeasureIt are really helpful especially when you want to customize your Wordpress theme. (changing colors, resizing things)
+*Colorzilla & MeasureIt are really helpful especially when you want to customize your WordPress theme. (changing colors, resizing things)

 Other useful add-ons: